grymoire7/infection/DESIGN.md

     - [x] Move turn indicator to top left as tile with appropriate sprite
     - [ ] Move level set and level name to top left ?
     - [ ] Add level description top center above the board
-- [ ] Improve Settings scene
+- [x] Improve Settings scene
     - [x] Remove "Who goes first" option.
 The player should always go first.
     - [x] Remove "AI Difficulty" option.
 This should be part of the level definition.
-    - [ ] Change "Player color" option to "Player side" with options "Germs" and "White Cells"
+    - [x] Change "Player color" option to "Player" with sprite options
-        - [ ] Add associated sprite to the option

 ### Phase 12: Ship it!
 - [ ] Add more chohesive level sets and levels